LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

   - Demonstrate best practices for entering dates in spreadsheets.
 keypoints:
   - Excel is notoriously bad at handling dates.
-  - Treating dates as multiple pieces of data rathre than one makes them easier to handle and exchange between programs.
+  - Treating dates as multiple pieces of data rather than one makes them easier to handle and exchange between programs.

 authors:
   - Jez Cope